zoubohao/Deepurify/README.md

 source .bashrc
 ```

-- **You can set the '--db_folder_path' in CLI to the path of 'Deepurify-DB' folder if you do not want to set the environment variable.**
+- **You can set the '--db_folder_path' in CLI to the path of 'Deepurify-DB' folder if you do not want to set the environmental variable.**

 ## Running Deepurify